exercism/r/exercises/affine-cipher/README.md

 d | 3 |
 e | 4 |
 f | 5 |
-etc.. | etc..
+etc. | etc.

 3. To find the GCD of two numbers:

-The easiest way to execute this is to compute this is to use the Euclidean Algorithm.
-The benefits of using the euclidean algorithm is that it is commutative, i.e. `gcd(x,y) = gcd(y,x)`.
+The easiest way to execute this is to compute the Euclidean Algorithm.
+The benefits of using the Euclidean algorithm is that it is commutative, i.e. `gcd(x,y) = gcd(y,x)`.

 4. To find the MMI of `a`: